Skip to main content

 Personal Injury Commission

 If a PIC medical assessment goes against you, a Medical Review Panel pathway may be worth checking, but only where there is a real review basis, the timing still works, and your medical evidence answers the decisive finding directly.
-This guide explains the pathway at a practical claimant level without overstating procedural rights.
+Start by identifying the exact certificate or medical assessment finding, checking the current Commission pathway, and separating medical issues from insurer internal review or merit review issues.
+This page is a claimant-facing orientation to the NSW CTP medical review pathway, not a promise that a review is available or that a panel will change the result.
 General information only.

 Direct answer: when claimants usually ask about a Medical Review Panel